zhang2333/light-crawler/README.md

 // add a url or array of url for crawling c.addTasks('http://www.xxx.com');
-// define a crawling rule and processing funciton c.addRule(function (data) {
+// define a crawling rule and processing funciton c.addRule(function (result) {
-	// data has 2 props : url and body
+	// result has 2 props : task and body
+	// result.task's props : id, url, others you added.
-	// data.body is the HTML of the crawling page process data.body... // you can use cheerio
+	// result.body is the HTML of the crawling page process result.body... // you can use cheerio
 })
 // start your crawler
 c.start(function () {